-One of the most iconic buildings in the city, Westminster Abbey is a place you have to visit at least once in your life.
+One of the most iconic buildings in the city, Westminster Abbey is a place you must visit at least once in your life.
 For this wildly popular London attraction, it’s best to book tickets in advance.
 That way you avoid queues and the possibility of not getting in at all!

-Getting There:
+Getting There

 St James’s Park and Westminster tube stations are the closest.
 At Westminster, take Exit 4 for the quickest route.